GANGJUBAI/ApproxMED/README.md

 | _norm_ | Synthetic | - | N (0, 1) |integer |
 | _constant_ | Synthetic | - |value=1|integer |

-The first five datasets can be found at Scientific Data Reduction Benchmarks suite (https://sdrbench.github.io/) and the other can be found at Datasets for Benchmarking Floating-Point Compressors suite (https://dps.uibk.ac.at/~fabian/datasets/)
+---- The first three datasets can be found at Scientific Data Reduction Benchmarks suite (https://sdrbench.github.io/).

+---- The _power_ dataset consists of Global Active Power measurements from the UCI Individual household electric power consumption dataset.

+---- The Moving MNIST and Lena datasets are significant datasets for computer version from Kaggle public dataset.

+---- The last three datasets are synthetic.